Twilio (TWLO)

 Share Issuance

-- In August 2020, Twilio commenced an underwritten public offering of $1.25 billion of Class A common stock.
+- In February 2021, Twilio commenced an underwritten public offering of $1 billion of its Class A common stock, with an option for underwriters to purchase an additional $150 million.

 Outbound Investments